has a standard VAT rate of 18%

 The standard VAT rate in Georgia is 18% for all imports and taxable transactions, unless otherwise defined in a specific agreement or provision.
 Some transactions are exempt from the tax without the right to reclaim input VAT.
 Our company incorporation agents in Georgia can give you complete details regarding the VAT obligations for each business activity.

-VAT registration in Georgia
+VAT registration in Georgia in 2021

 A company in Georgia